As a Millennial expert, I get this question a lot: How can we get millennials to engage at our association?

-I remember presenting at a direct marketing conference and getting a similar — and almost desperate — question from the audience about how to get Millennials to listen to their marketing messages.
-My answer was flippant (okay, I admit, I do that as a speaker sometimes): start saying stuff worth listening to.
+I remember presenting at a direct marketing conference and getting a similar — and almost desperate — question from the audience about how to get millennials to listen to their marketing messages.
+My answer was flippant (okay, I admit, I do that as a speaker sometimes): Start saying stuff worth listening to.

 So what does this have to do with member engagement?
-If you want to engage Millennials, then learn how to deliver them actual value.
-And that’s before they join, before they sign up, and probably even before you’ve forced them to give you their email address (seriously, do you not realize that they have an email address they use ONLY for giving it away to spammers like you?).
+If you want to engage millennials, then learn how to deliver them actual value.
+And that’s before they join, before they sign up and probably even before you’ve forced them to give you their email address (you do realize they have an email address they use only for spammers, right?).
 In the digital age, you start by delivering value.
 Membership and even revenue will come later.

-Recently, Jamie Notter hosted an all-Millennial panel that discussed ways to engage their generation:
+Recently, Jamie Notter hosted an all-millennial panel that discussed ways to engage their generation: